Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1beta4/readme.md

 Restores a backup of a Cloud SQL instance.
 Using this operation might cause your instance to restart.
 */
 await gapi.client.sql.instances.restoreBackup({
   instance: 'instance',
   project: 'project',
 });

-/*
-Rotates the Entra Id certificate version to one previously added with the addEntraIdCertificate method.
-*/
-await gapi.client.sql.instances.RotateEntraIdCertificate({
-  instance: 'instance',
-  project: 'project',
-});